Primetime Emmy Award for Outstanding Scripted Variety Series

 The Primetime Emmy Award for Outstanding Scripted Variety Series is an award presented to the best sketch comedy-driven variety show of the year.
 The award goes to the producers of the series.

 History

 In 2015, Outstanding Variety Series was separated into two categories – Outstanding Variety Talk Series and Outstanding Variety Sketch Series.

-In 2023, the category will be renamed Outstanding Scripted Variety Series.
+In 2023, the category was renamed Outstanding Scripted Variety Series.